Kelly Ruth Minnehan's new law firm signed a contract with CVESD (Chula

 on to Monday.
 Although the

-prosecution has presented all
+prosecution has presented

-of their witnesses, Solorzano
+all of their witnesses,

-stated she needed time to
+needed time to review

-review previous case law
+previous case law regarding

-regarding conflict of interest.
+conflict of interest.
+In a

-In a preliminary hearing it is
+preliminary hearing it is

-customary for the prosecution
+customary for the

-to show there is enough
+prosecution to show there is

-evidence to go to trial.
-The
+enough evidence to go to

-defense on Monday will try to
+Monday will try to persuade

-persuade the court to allow
+the court to allow its

-its witnesses to contradict the
+witnesses to contradict the

 prosecution’s showing.

-The District Attorneys filed an
+The District Attorneys filed

-amended complaint Tuesday,
+an amended complaint

-charging Hubbard with two
+Tuesday, charging Hubbard

-counts of misappropriation of
+misappropriation of funds

-funds and Christiansen with
+and Christiansen with four

-four counts of conflict of
+counts of conflict of interest.

-interest.
-This amended
+This amended complaint

-complaint took Christiansen
+took Christiansen off both

-charges and removed one
+and removed one conflict of

-conflict of interest charge.
+interest charge.

 Salvatore Ciulla, attorney for

-Hubbard, has argued that the
+Hubbard, has argued that

-Board actually approved the
+the Board actually approved

-stipend and increase in auto
+the stipend and increase in

-allowance, even though they
+auto allowance, even though

-may not have been aware of
+they may not have been

-the action.
+aware of the action.

 Attorney’s for Christiansen